Jboateng234/codepath-prework/README.md

 Challenges faced...
-- they were getting the storyboard and SwiftUI mixed up, also mixing up the file names.
+- Getting the storyboard and SwiftUI mixed up, also mixing up the file names.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [John Boateng]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.